OctopusDeploy/blog/blog/2023-01/key-assumption-work-culture/index.md

 - Work to rule (quiet quitting)
 - The Great Resignation / Reshuffle
-- The 4-day workweek
+- The 4-day work week
 - Hybrid working

-As [Emily Freeman](https://emilyfreeman.io/) (author of DevOps for Dummies):
+As [Emily Freeman](https://emilyfreeman.io/) (author of DevOps for Dummies) said:

-> The biggest challenges facing tech aren't technical, but human.
+> The biggest challenges facing tech aren't technical, but human."

 So, where should you start when it comes to understanding culture in the context of DevOps?